CyberShakespeare/Hello-World/README.md

 # Hello-World
-Hi, this is the beginning of my Computer Programing career.
+Hi, this is the beginning of my Computer Programing career!